helixcn/plantlist/README.md

 status("Hypoxis hirsuta f. villosissima")

-### Important Warning: Because 'f.' is also used in the authorship,
+### Important Warning: Since 'f.' is also used in the authorship,
 ### please do not provide the author name for the species when
 ### it is a form.
 Eg.
 ### "Hypoxis hirsuta (L.) Coville f. vollosissima Fernald".